 Whether you’re after a fairy-tale palace, war museums, magnificent views, an old convent or a wander through Portugal’s finest collection of national and imported trees, Bussaco is the place to go.
 Which explains why this 250-acre forest is such a popular weekend picnic spot and worthy tourist destination.

 Bussaco palace hotel

 The Portuguese royal family liked Bussaco forest so much they had a summer palace and hunting lodge built in the centre of the woods.
 The palace itself wasn’t completed until 1907, leaving the royal family very little time to enjoy it before the monarchy finally came to an end in 1910.

 Luckily for wealthy tourists, the king’s chef got permission to turn the elaborate, neo-Manueline embellished building into a posh hotel which continues to provide luxury accommodation over 100 years later.

 Or for 35 or 40 Euros (not including drinks) you could treat yourself to lunch under the arches of the terrace restaurant overlooking the sculpted shrubbery and flowers of the well-tended gardens.

-If the hotel’s restaurant is out of your price range, it’s best to come prepared with a picnic and find a shady spot at one of the many picnic tables dotted around the forest.
+If the hotel’s restaurant is out of your price range, you could come prepared with a picnic and find a shady spot at one of the many picnic tables dotted around the forest.
 There is also a café next to the information centre for snacks and refreshments.

 Long before tourism brought people to Buçaco, an order of barefoot Carmelite monks took over the management of the forest from the Benedictine monks in 1628.
 They promptly built a wall around it, constructed a monastery and set about conserving and propagating the flora.

 While this work was going on, two papal decrees were issued; women were banned from the forest so the monks would not be distracted and anyone daring to cut down a tree was to be excommunicated.